fpereiro/recalc/readme.md

 ### `r.count`

 For the sake of completeness, we mention a seventh element, `r.count`, which is a mere counter variable to keep track of how many listeners we added so far.
 The `index` variable added by `r.listen` to each listener references and increments `r.count`.
-This is solely for the purpose of disambiguating the execution order of listeners with the same priority.
+This is solely for the purpose of disambiguating the execution order of listeners that have the same priority.

 ### listener functions